Yoshiharu Habu: Year-end shogi prize money rankings

+JSA president

+On April 4, 2023, then JSA president Satō announced that he would not seek re-election when his term expired in at the beginning of June 2023.
+Later that same day, Habu released a statement through the JSA stating that he had submitted his application to be a candidate for the JSA board of directors scheduled to be selected at the next general meeting in June 2023.
+In the statement, Habu also stated that he decided to be a candidate for the first time because he wanted to "do all he could to help the JSA as it prepared to celebrate its 100th anniversary in 2024".
+Habu's candidacy was approved by the board of directors election preparatory committee on April 26, and he was formally elected to the JSA board of directors and then subsequently selected to be JSA president by the other members of the board at the 74th JSA general meeting held on June 9, 2023.

+On April 1, 2025, Habu made it clear that he had decided to not seek re-election as JSA president when his term ended in June 2025.
+He stated that he accomplished what he set out to do during the previous two years regarding the opening of the JSA's new headquarters in Tokyo and new branch office in Kansai as well as its 100th anniversary celebrations, but now he wants to just focus on playing shogi.

 Chess professional

-Habu is also one of the best chess players in Japan, with a peak Elo rating of 2415 in February 2014.
+Habu is also one of the best chess players in Japan.
+He achieved the title of FIDE Master in 2004, and had a peak Elo rating of 2415 in February 2014.

 In November 2014, he played former World Chess Champion Garry Kasparov in an exhibition match sponsored by the Japanese company Dwango.
 The two played two 25-minute rapid games with Habu losing both.

 Personal life

 In March 1996, Habu married actress and singer Rie Hatada at Hato no Mori Hachiman Shrine in Sendagaya, Tokyo, not far from the head office of the Japan Shogi Association.
 The two had met for the first time in September 1994 and officially announced their engagement in July 1995.
 It was reported that 80 police officers were assigned to the ceremony due to the popularity of the two.
 As of 2012, they have two daughters.

 Publications

 Habu has written numerous books, articles, etc. on shogi and various other topics.
 The vast majority of these are in Japanese, but there are some written in English.